Test Taker Guides

 Use more transition words and phrases to help increase connectedness throughout the response.

-Increase your use of a variety of verb tenses.
-Be aware of the variety of conjugations used as well as how you develop the ability to switch from one time frame to the next with increased accuracy.
+Increase your ability to use a variety of verb tenses accurately.
+Be aware of the language that is created as you use different tenses – recognize the strength of language when you are able to switch from one time frame to the next with increased accuracy.

 Can Do Statements